iotgeek/LinkIt7688_Bluemix/README.md

         2. Add the library to the Arduino IDE .
             From Arduino IDE -> Sketch -> Include Library -> Add .ZIP library, select the zip you downloaded from the step 1.

+        3. You need to have the PubsubClient library as well.
+You can download the same from https://github.com/knolleary/pubsubclient and add the library to Arduino IDE.

 #Step 4: Use the Arduino Sketch, modify & Upload
       Make sure you follow the below points within the Arduino IDE.